Filming in Paris: Permits, Studios & Production Logistics

 La Cité du Cinéma, Studios de Bry, Studios d'Aubervilliers, and Transpalux

-Here is what that looks like on the ground.
 Paris studios sit in a ring around the city, all reachable from central arrondissements in under 45 minutes.
-The lineup below is a working summary — the full sourcing guide with stage dimensions, ceiling heights, water tank specs, and virtual production volumes lives in our dedicated studios article.
+The lineup below is a working summary.
+The full sourcing guide, with stage dimensions, ceiling heights, water tank specs, and virtual production volumes, lives in our dedicated studios article.

 - La Cité du Cinéma (Saint-Denis) — flagship complex built by Luc Besson, used for global features and series